 Smoking and the use of any tobacco products are prohibited inside any Concordia buildings.
 The use of tobacco by students under age 18 is prohibited; providing tobacco to any student under age of 18 is also prohibited.
 Smoking is permitted 25 feet from all buildings and in areas that will not impact fellow community members.
 Smokers are responsible for the proper disposal of all smoking materials.
-Possession of pipes (including hookahs) and paraphernalia is prohibited.
-Electronic cigarettes or vaporizers are prohibited.
+Possession of hookah pipes, electronic cigarettes, vaporizers, and paraphernalia is prohibited.

 Unauthorized Presence or Use of University Facilities

 Unauthorized entry into, presence in, or use of University facilities equipment or property that has not been reserved or accessed through appropriate University officials is prohibited.
 Unauthorized entry into dining facilities, offices, maintenance closets, etc. is prohibited.
 Students and guests are prohibited from entering University buildings during break time without authorization.
 Students are not to access known restricted areas including, but not limited to, emergency exit doors, fire escape doors, attic/roof access doors, ledges, fire escapes, attic spaces, rooftops, construction areas, etc.